Atoms and coatoms in three-generated lattices: Introduction and target

 we obtain $\AS(\var W)$, $\CS(\var W)$, $\DS(\var W)$ from \eqref{eqknXmpHla} and \eqref{eqknXmpHld} for every lattice variety $\var W$ between $\var D$ and $\var M$.
 Note that there are continuously many such varieties $\var W$; see, for example, Hutchinson and Cz\'edli~\cite{hutchczg}.

 Examples \eqref{eqknXmpHla}--\eqref{eqknXmpHle} represent what has previously been known about the three spectra we have defined.
 However, there are continuously many lattice varieties \emph{not} included in $\var M$ and so not belonging to the scope of \eqref{eqknXmpHla}--\eqref{eqknXmpHle}.
-Hence, the examples above also show how little has been known about the number of atoms and coatoms in three-generated lattices in general.
+Hence, the examples above also show how little has been known about the number of atoms and that of coatoms in a three-generated lattice in general.